zaiste/zaiste.net/content/programming/flutter/howtos/howto-style-texts-using-text-widget-flutter.md

 +++
-title = "How To Style Texts using the `Text` widget in Flutter" [taxonomies] topics = [ "Flutter", "Dart" ]
+title = "Style Texts using the `Text` widget in Flutter" [taxonomies] topics = [ "Flutter", "Dart" ]
 +++